nosferatum2/sfcc/README.md

   "dataBundle": "core"
 }
 ```
-Create a new dw.json file in the build_tools directory by copying this example file.
+Create a new dw.json file in the root directory by copying this example file.

 The dw.json setup of the "username" and "password" depends on whether your environment has **Unified Authentication** enabled or not.